Noodle? Check! Flippers? Check! Diving toys? Check! Beautiful, clear, glistening pool…check?

 Weekly Pool Maintenance

 The easiest way to start getting to know your pool is to use a water test kit.
 Balancing the water’s pH level, alkalinity, chlorine level and calcium hardness levels will minimize the chance of staining and keep bacteria from creating algae growth in your pool.

-Keeping your pool filtration system clean and free of debris, is the best way to ensure optimum filtration of your pool water.
+Keeping your pool filtration system clean and free of debris is the best way to ensure optimum filtration of your pool water.
 Keeping the chemicals balanced is the best way to protect your pool equipment, interior finish and tile grout.
-These preventative efforts help you to enjoy family pool memories that will last a lifetime.
+There’s no way around it—it can be a lot of work.
+So whether you become the family’s pool expert or your hire a professional pool cleaning company in Phoenix like Shasta Pools, following these preventative pool maintenance efforts will ensure you can enjoy family pool memories that will last a lifetime.